How to Create a New User Account on Mac OS X

 - Now enable Fast User Switching by clicking on “Login Options” and checking the box next to “Show fast user switching menu”, this lets you easily switch between accounts by pulling down a menu bar

-Get in the habit of only using this account for it’s given purpose, and use Fast User Switching to switch back and forth between the work and play accounts when needed, though there’s no harm in logging out of the other account either since OS X now can reopen your prior session with all of its windows and apps.
+Get in the habit of only using this account for it’s given purpose, so if it’s for another person, have them only use that account and not yours.
+If it’s for yourself, use the new user login for your work or play, and use Fast User Switching to switch back and forth between the work and play accounts when needed, though there’s no harm in logging out of the other account either since OS X now can reopen your prior session with all of its windows and apps.

 The new user account will have access to all the same apps as your primary account so long as they are stored in the primary /Applications/ folder, which is the default setting for anything installed in OS X be it from a DMG, PKG, or the App Store.
 If you want to go a step further, you can use Parental Controls to restrict app usage and prevent yourself from playing games, opening Facebook, and otherwise wasting your time with unproductive apps and websites.
 You can really get strict with yourself by creating standalone apps of websites you absolutely must access, then block everything else, but we’re assuming you have more self control than that.